bengrosser/autonomous-video-artist/README.md

         $ rosrun turtlebot depth

-    To run the automatic navigation with depth image:
+    To run the automatic navigation with depth image and position tracking:

         $ rosrun turtlebot depth_nav